TheDragonCode/laravel-deploy-operations/docs/how-to-use/running.md

 };
 ```

 For example, you need to call actions when deploying an application.
-Some actions should be run after the migrations are deployed, and others after the application is fully
+Some actions should be run after the actions are deployed, and others after the application is fully
 launched.

 To run, you need to pass the `before` parameter.
 For example, when using [`deployer`](https://github.com/deployphp/deployer) it would look like this: